The Best 6 Day Iceland Itinerary

-Once the flights were booked, we set about planning our itinerary for our first trip to Iceland… and quickly realised we’d need a strategy to have a cheap Iceland holiday.
-We had 6 days in Iceland so we researched where to go in Iceland, what to see in Iceland, where to stay in Iceland, and things to do in Iceland.
+Once the flights were booked, we set about planning our itinerary for our first trip to Iceland… and quickly realised that we would need a strategy to have a cheap Iceland holiday because Iceland can be very expensive.
+We had 6 days in Iceland so we researched where to go in Iceland, what to see in Iceland, where to stay in Iceland, what to wear in Iceland and things to do in Iceland.

 So, with 6 days to play with, we created the best Iceland self drive itinerary.
 It included all the must-see Iceland sights.
 Our 6 day Iceland itinerary included waterfalls, icebergs, black sand beaches, Icelandic ponies and our personal favourite, geothermal pools.
 Note that we didn’t visit the famous Blue Lagoon and we’ll explain why later.
 We didn’t want to spend 8 hours a day driving the entire ring road in 6 days so we decided to stick to the west and south coast.

 Armed with this research and recommendations from others, we set off on our epic Iceland road trip itinerary.
 What we experienced was absolutely mind-blowing and we want to share our a suggested Iceland 6 day itinerary with you.
 If you’re thinking about a long weekend in Iceland (which is totally doable), you can also take some of these suggestions for your itinerary.

 One final note, you can do most of these sights on day trips from Reykjavik, but we find these kind of trips too long for the kids and preferred to do it at our own pace with our own car.